mfpullen22/drfungus_prod/README.md

 In addition, we publish a "Case of the Month" each month, helping clinicians and researchers learn more about interesting fungal diseases and presentations in a simulated consultation format.

-If you have questions about this app, the content (including updates), or other queries, please don't hesitate to reach out to the developer (Matthew F. Pullen MD) at pullen@umn.edu.
+If you have questions about this app, the content (including updates), or other queries, please don't hesitate to reach out to the developer (Matthew F. Pullen MD - Editor-in-Chief of Dr. Fungus) at pullen@umn.edu.

 This app was developed by Dr. Matthew F. Pullen MD, with gracious help by Dr. Karen Stalin and student Fatima Donzo.